wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

  .  .
 Q  .
 ```

 But this gives us just one solution to the puzzle.
 How can we find all solutions, ideally without adding any more code to our existing model?
-As we did earlier, by running `./pan -E -c0 -e`.You’ll get two solutions to the puzzle in respective trail files i.e. queens.pml1.trail and queens.pml2.trail.
+As we did earlier, by running `./pan -E -c0 -e`.
+You’ll get two solutions to the puzzle in respective trail files i.e., `queens.pml1.trail` and `queens.pml2.trail`.
 Here is the second solution:

 ```
 result[0] = 3